Basics:

 If you want to edit for Scribendi, the site demands that you first read the freelancer FAQs on its website.
 These spell out a wide array of requirements, including education, software and your willingness to edit documents submitted by English as a Second Language students.

 Freelance editors must dispatch a 1,000-1,500-word document in an hour.
-That would amount to editing four-to-six double-spaced, typed pages an hour.
+That would amount to editing four-to-six double-spaced, typed pages in an hour.
 That’s a pretty standard requirement for this type of work.
 PenguinFreelancers, for example, expects copyeditors and proofreaders to edit an average of 10 pages per hour.

 You pick projects